EqualStreetNames/equalstreetnames/INSTALL.md

 ### Data update process

-1. Choose the city you want to update locally
+1. Choose the city you want to update locally (command to run in `process/` directory)

     ```cmd
     composer run update-data -- --city=country/city